 Our management will have broad discretion as to the application of the net proceeds from this offering and could use them for purposes other than those contemplated at the time of the offering.
-Currently, we intend to use the net proceeds from this offering for (i) sales, marketing and reimbursement expenses related to market development activities of our ReStore device and broadening third-party payor coverage for the ReWalk Personal device; and (ii) research and development costs related to developing our lightweight exo-suit technology for various lower limb disabilities, including stroke and other indications affecting the ability to walk as well as continued development for our SCI device; and (iii) general corporate purposes.
+Currently, we intend to use the net proceeds from this offering for (i) sales, marketing and reimbursement expenses related to market development activities of our ReStore device and broadening third-party payor coverage for the ReWalk Personal device; (ii) research and development costs related to developing our lightweight exo-suit technology for various lower limb disabilities, including stroke and other indications affecting the ability to walk as well as continued development of our SCI device; and (iii) general corporate purposes.
 See "Use of Proceeds."
 You will not have the opportunity, as part of your investment decision, to assess whether these proceeds are being used appropriately.
 Our management may use the net proceeds for corporate purposes that may not improve our financial condition or market value, which could cause the price of our ordinary shares to decline.

-There is no public market for the common warrants being offered in this offering.
+There is no public market for the pre-funded warrants or common warrants being offered in this offering.

-There is no established public trading market for the common warrants being offered in this offering, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the common warrants on any securities exchange or nationally recognized trading system, including the Nasdaq Capital Market.
-Without an active market, the liquidity of the common warrants will be limited.
+There is no established public trading market for the pre-funded warrants or common warrants being offered in this offering, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the pre-funded warrants or common warrants on any securities exchange or nationally recognized trading system, including the Nasdaq Capital Market.
+Without an active market, the liquidity of the pre-funded warrants or common warrants will be limited.

-Holders of common warrants purchased in this offering will have no rights as shareholders of ordinary shares until such holders exercise their common warrants and acquire our ordinary shares.
+Holders of pre-funded warrants or common warrants purchased in this offering will have no rights as shareholders of ordinary shares until such holders exercise their pre-funded warrants or common warrants and acquire our ordinary shares.

-Until holders of common warrants acquire shares of our ordinary shares upon exercise of the common warrants, holders of common warrants will have no rights with respect to the shares of our ordinary shares underlying such common warrants.
-Upon exercise of the common warrants, the holders will be entitled to exercise the rights of a shareholder of ordinary shares only as to matters for which the record date occurs after the exercise date.
+Until holders of pre-funded warrants or common warrants acquire our ordinary shares upon exercise of the pre-funded warrants or common warrants, holders of pre-funded warrants or common warrants will have no rights with respect to our ordinary shares underlying such pre-funded warrants or common warrants.
+Upon exercise of the pre-funded warrants or common warrants, the holders will be entitled to exercise the rights of a shareholder of ordinary shares only as to matters for which the record date occurs after the exercise date.

-The common warrants are speculative in nature.
+The pre-funded warrants and common warrants are speculative in nature.